gemfire/gemfire-developer-website/content/blog/logging-vmware-gemfire-gatewaysender-queue-events/index.md

 ![img](images/barry_06_03_diagram1.png#diagram)

 ### Queue Region Entries
-The queue Region entries are keyed by continuously-increasing longs and valued by instances of [GatewaySenderEventImpl](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/internal/cache/wan/GatewaySenderEventImpl.java), each of which defines several fields including:
+The queue Region entries are keyed by continuously-increasing longs and valued by instances of `GatewaySenderEventImpl`, each of which defines several fields including:
 * region: the name of the Region on which the event occurs
 * operation: the operation (e.g. Create)
 * key: the modified key